 Some players have a hunch the ball will land in a particular section of the wheel.
 Maybe they’ve got mystic powers that aren’t quite specific enough, or they think they’ve spotted a pattern in the croupier’s technique.
 If you feel the ball is destined for a section of the wheel but you can’t narrow down its destination, a neighbours bet is the obvious choice.

 In some respects, neighbours bets are nothing special – they’re just shorthand for multiple straight-up bets.
 But there’s more to them than just convenience, and many experienced roulette players love using a neighbours system.
-There’s no edge to be gained, but cheering for a particular part of the wheel can be great fun and with more numbers to hit, the variance is lower too.
+There’s no edge to be gained, and it’s important to play safely as you are betting on at least 5 numbers every time.
+But cheering for a particular part of the wheel can be great fun and with more numbers to hit, the variance is lower too.

 If you’re a fan of outside bets like red or black, try a neighbours bet with 4 or 5 neighbours, or look for the classic Voisins Du Zero section bet.
 All of these are another way to cover many numbers and follow a section of the wheel as the ball comes down the track.